luxass/eslint-config/README.md

 type foo = { bar: 2 }
 ```

+> [!NOTE]
+> About plugin renaming - it is actually rather a dangrous move that might leading to potential naming collisions, pointed out [here](https://github.com/eslint/eslint/discussions/17766) and [here](https://github.com/prettier/eslint-config-prettier#eslintconfigjs-flat-config-plugin-caveat).
+As this config also very **personal** and **opinionated**, I ambitiously position this config as the only **"top-level"** config per project, that might pivots the taste of how rules are named.
+>
+> This config cares more about the user-facings DX, and try to ease out the implementation details.
+For example, users could keep using the semantic `import/order` without ever knowing the underlying plugin has migrated twice to `eslint-plugin-i` and then to `eslint-plugin-import-x`.
+User are also not forced to migrate to the implicit `i/order` halfway only because we swapped the implementation to a fork.
+>
+> That said, it's probably still not a good idea.
+You might not want to doing this if you are maintaining your own eslint config.
+>
+> Feel free to open issues if you want to combine this config with some other config presets but faced naming collisions.
+I am happy to figure out a way to make them work.
+But at this moment I have no plan to revert the renaming.

+Since v4.3.0, this preset will automatically rename the plugins also for your custom configs.
+You can use the original prefix to override the rules directly.

 ### Rules Overrides

 Certain rules would only be enabled in specific files, for example, `ts/*` rules would only be enabled in `.ts` files and `vue/*` rules would only be enabled in `.vue` files.
 If you want to override the rules, you need to specify the file extension: